joe-no-body/bash-adventure-game-system/README.md

 BAGS: Bash Adventure Game System
 ================================

-An proof-of-concept adventure game engine written in Bash, inspired by the classic Infocom ZIL system.
+An proof-of-concept adventure game engine written in pure Bash, inspired by the classic Infocom ZIL system.
 This is nowhere near complete and not recommended for... well, anything.
 However, it has some neat code that was fun to write.